nostrdesignguide/nostrdesignguide.github.io/docs/how-to/relays.md

 The other approach to relay discovery is to elevate them to the primary method of navigation.
 One relay = one topic.

-This model resembles forum categories or subreddits if we think about Reddit's navigation.
+This model resembles forum categories or sub-reddits if we think about Reddit's navigation.

 In this setup, relays are dynamic, changing quickly and often.
-Unlikes "set it and forget it" settings treatment, the person using the app is constantly jumping from relay to relay.
+Unlike "set it and forget it" settings treatment, the person using the app is constantly jumping from relay to relay.

 Technically, there are no clients that enable this setup yet, but it's something that has been explored a little.
-The realy-per-community use case has been taken over by NIP-72 (Moderated Communities) which is already implemented in at least 3 clients.
+The relay-per-community use case has been taken over by NIP-72 (Moderated Communities) which is already implemented in at least 3 clients.
 The question is whether the relay-per-topic is an efficient way of handling communities and that's up to the individual developer to decide and or to implement.
 For now, it remains in the halls of possibilities.